Beyond Probability

 Why 19?

-The mathematical coding of the scriptures with the number 19 makes one wander the divine reason for using the number 19 instead of some other number.
-Besides having unique mathematical properties, such as being a prime number, the number 19 is the G.V. of the word "ONE" in all scriptural languages Aramaic, Hebrew, and Arabic.
-For example, in Arabic, the word for "ONE" is "WAHD" (pronounced Wahid).
+The mathematical coding of the Quran with the number 19 makes one wonder the divine reason for using the number 19 instead of some other number.
+Besides having unique mathematical properties, such as being a prime number, the number 19 is the G.V. of the word 'ONE' in all scriptural languages Aramaic, Hebrew, and Arabic.
+In Arabic, the word for 'ONE' is "WAHD" (pronounced Wahid).
 Based on Table 4, the G.V. of the letters W, A, H, and D are 6, 1, 8, and 4, respectively.
+These numbers add up to 19 (6 + 1 + 8 + 4 = 19).

 Therefore, the number 19 can be looked at to signify the First Commandment in all scriptures that there is only ONE God.

-In addition, the number 19 is made up of the two numerals 1 and 9, these are the first and last single numerals used in mathematics, thus the number 19 represents the First and Last, or the Alpha and Omega which is once again the attribute of God as confirmed in all scripture.
+In addition, the number 19 is made up of the two numerals 1 and 9, these are the first and last single numerals used in mathematics, thus the number 19 represents the First and Last, or the Alpha and Omega which is once again the attribute of God as confirmed in all Scriptures.

 The Opening Statement